Films to Watch

 Out Of The Darkness Walk (December 2) › The American Foundation for Suicide Prevention will host a walk to bring awareness to suicide prevention.
 The walk will be held at Jervey Gantt Park.
 Registration starts at 8:30am, and the walk beings at 10am. afsp.org/ocala or (352) 817-8972.

 Other Fun Stuff!

-Marion County Chili Cook-off Registration (Through October) › The 36th Annual Marion County Chili Cook-off will take place on November 4 at the Southeastern Livestock Pavilion.
-Registration is now open and will run through October.
-Registration is $60 through September 7, $70 through October 5 and $80 after if space allows.
+Marion County Chili Cook-off (November 4) › The 36th Annual Marion County Chili Cook-off will take place November 4 at the Southeastern Livestock Pavilion.
+The event will include over 60 varieties of chili, salsa and dessert competitions, live entertainment and more.
+The event runs 10am-5pm, and admission is $5 for adults, $3 for students and seniors, and $1 for children 3-12.
 Proceeds benefit The Cornerstone School. marioncountychilicookoff.org or (352) 804-2450.

-Design, Decorate and Discover Series (September 13, October 12, November 9, January 11) › United Way of Marion County’s Women’s Leadership Council, “Women of Worth,” will host its second annual four-part series called “Design, Decorate and Discover” that includes expert insights, hands-on activities and fun ways to connect with women in our community.
+Design, Decorate and Discover Series (November 9, January 11) › United Way of Marion County’s Women’s Leadership Council’s Women of Worth will host its 2nd annual four-part series called Design, Decorate and Discover that includes expert insights, hands-on activities and fun ways to connect with women in our community.
 All proceeds will benefit the ReadingPals program.
 (352) 732-9696 or uwmc.org.

 Fall Festival (November 11) › The Island Grove Wine Company will host a fall festival featuring complimentary wine tastings, tours of the winery, a car show, vendors, food trucks and more.
 The event runs 9am-4pm. islandgrovewinecompany.com or (352) 481-9463.